Mya Tun Oo

-Mya Tun Oo (မြထွန်းဦး; /my/; born 5 May 1961) is a Burmese army general and politician who currently serves as the Deputy Prime Minister of Myanmar and Union Minister for Transport and Communications of Myanmar since August 2023, prior to which he held the position of Union Minister of Defence and member of the State Administration Council (SAC) since February 2021.
+Mya Tun Oo (မြထွန်းဦး; /my/; born 5 May 1961) is a Burmese politician and retired military officer who concurrently serves as Union Minister for Transport and Union Minister for Digital Development and Communications since April 2026.
+He was elected as a member of the Pyithu Hluttaw in 2025-26 general election.

+From 2021 to 2026, he served as Union Minister for Transport and Communications of Myanmar, Union Minister of Defence and member of the State Administration Council (SAC) from 2021-2025.
+He was also a deputy prime minister from February 2023 to July 2025.

 Early life and education

 Mya Tun Oo was born on 5 May 1961 in Seikgyi Village, Yangon, Myanmar (formerly Burma).
 He graduated from the 25th Cadet Course at the Defence Services Academy in 1980.

 Military career

 Mya Tun Oo's rapid rise through the armed forces was noted by political observers, known for his professional record in both field combat and staff roles.
 By 2010, he was promoted to the rank of brigadier-general, serving as the rector of the Defence Services Academy, his alma mater.
 From 2011 to 2012, he served as the commander of the Eastern Central Command, which encompasses central Shan State.
 In 2012, he was promoted to the rank of major general, serving as the army's chief of staff, chief of military security affairs, and chief of the Bureau of Special Operations 6.
-From 2015 to 2017, he served as the head of Bureau of Operations - 5, which includes the Naypyidaw and Western Commands.
-On 26 August 2016, he was promoted to the rank of general, serving as the chief of general staff for the army, navy, and air force.
+From 2015 to 2017, he headed the Bureau of Operations - 5, which includes the Naypyidaw and Western Commands.
+On 26 August 2016, he was promoted to the rank of general, and made the chief of general staff for the army, navy, and air force.
 After years of speculation, he was appointed by the Commander-in-Chief of Defence Services as the Minister for Defence on 1 February 2021.
 On the following day (2 February 2021), he was appointed a member of the State Administration Council by the Commander-in-Chief of Defence Services.